epics-containers/epics-containers.github.io/docs/explanations/net_protocols.md

 ## Solution - hostNetwork

-To get round these issues and all possible future network issues we:
+To get around these issues and all possible future network issues we:

 - Use remote worker nodes that sit in the beamline subnet
 - We use hostNetwork=true which bypasses the CNI and gives Pods direct access